What I Learned From One Year of Anonymous Blogging

 You can have all of the steps and technicality figured out, but you still need to use your people skills to breathe life into a project.

-As an introvert, if you think you can just start typing away and raking in the blogger-bucks, you’ll need to think again.
+As an introvert, if you think you can start typing away and immediately make money as an anonymous blogger, you’ll need to think again.

 Because some of those sales pitches make it sound sooo easy … and neglect to tell you it will still require some social finessing and a butt-load of hard work.